Soupysoup8/Aprender_Programando-First_Attemps_At_Websites/README.md

-# Aprender_Programando-First_Attemps_At_Websites
+# My Journey in Website Development
-Explore my early attempts at website development as I embark on the Aprender Programando class by UTN.
-Witness my growth and progression as I delve into HTML, CSS, and various frameworks.
-Join me on this exciting learning journey towards becoming a skilled website developer.
+Embark on my website development journey as I tackle the first assignment of the Aprender Programando class by UTN.
+Witness my initial attempts at creating websites as I take my first steps in this exciting field.
+Despite their imperfections, these projects reflect my determination and eagerness to learn.
+Join me as I explore the world of website development and embrace the joy of growth.